open-policy-agent/opa/docs/docs/rest-api.md

 ## Performance Metrics

+**Note**: These are per-query metrics returned inline with API responses.
+For system-wide aggregated metrics, see the `/metrics` Prometheus endpoint described in [Monitoring](./monitoring#prometheus).

 OPA can report detailed performance metrics at runtime.
 Performance metrics can be requested on individual API calls and are returned inline with the API response.
 To enable performance metric collection on an API call, specify the